2015 PROGRAM DATES: May 22 – June 20

 The Modern Languages and Cultures' Mildred R. Burton Fund helps defray costs for UR undergraduates studying language abroad in the summer.
 All students will be considered for aid through the Burton Fund unless they request otherwise on their application.

-The program fee is $4,000.
-Please consult the departmental website for the exact fee, which includes tuition (6 UR credits), family homestay with two meals per day, transportation in Berlin and the surrounding areas, all excursions, cell-phone rental, and most cultural events.
+The program fee is approximately $4,500.
+Please consult the Program Director for the exact fee, which includes tuition (6 UR credits), family homestay with two meals per day, transportation in Berlin and the surrounding areas, all excursions, cell-phone rental, and most cultural events.
 The UR Program Director or the Studienforum Coordinator will meet students at the airport or train station in Berlin upon arrival and accompany them to the homes of their host families.

 For more information, contact: